-An appeal fee is payable are appeals against the refusal of planning permission and a refusal of a reserved matters application made under an outline planning permission (i.e. permission requiring later approval by the Development & Planning Authority of specified details) or where outline planning permission is granted where an application was made for full planning permission.
+An appeal fee is payable for appeals against the refusal of planning permission and a refusal of a reserved matters application made under an outline planning permission (i.e. permission requiring later approval by the Authority of specified details) or where outline planning permission is granted where an application was made for full planning permission.